NonStopGreen/tag-sorter/README.md

 # tag-sorter

-Tag sorter is a small library (77 lines of code) for searching documents by tags.
+Tag sorter is a small library (88 lines of code) for searching documents by tags.

 ## Features
 Tag sorter can:

 1. Search for documents with the tags that you want.
-2. Sort them by tag appearance.
+2. Sort them by how many tags are equal to initial tags.
+3. Ignore tags that you dont want to see.

 ## Examples